-2. Make a Garlic Spray
+3. Make a Garlic Spray

 Garlic has a pungent smell that aphids hate – you can take advantage of this weakness by making a garlic aphid killer spray.
-Add 100 gms of crushed garlic cloves in 1 gallon of water and allow it to sit for 24 hours.
+Add 100 gms of crushed garlic cloves to 1 gallon of water and allow it to sit for 24 hours.
 The next day, boil it for 20 minutes for decoction.
 Allow it to cool and fill the liquid in the sprayer for use.

-4. Prepare a Dandelion Infusion
+5. Prepare a Dandelion Infusion

 There are many medicinal properties in the plant that makes dandelion useful, one of those properties is it can kill aphids.
 Take 400 gms (0.8 pounds) of dandelion leaves, add 2 liters of water, and allow it to sit for a day.
 Fill this solution in a spray bottle and use it on affected plants.

-8. Use Cotton Balls of Neem Oil
+6. Use Neem Oil

-To kill aphids, neem oil is the safest solution that you can use.
-You can soak a cotton ball in neem oil and apply on them or make a spray using 1 cup neem oil, 1 spoon of dawn dish soap in a gallon of water and spray it on the plant.
+To kill aphids, neem oil is the safest and most powerful solution that you can use.
+You can soak a cotton ball in neem oil and apply it on them, or much better if you make a spray recipe.
+A step-by-step recipe and other amazing Neem oil uses in the garden are listed here.

-10. Use Wood Ash
+8. Use Wood Ash

 Have a look at some amazing uses of wood ash in the garden here